GeoscienceAustralia/galileoQC/docs/source/index.md

 **AirGravQC** is a Python library for quality assurance and control of airborne gravity data.
 It covers both gravimetry and gradiometry from a range of sensor models and was designed for use in QC of data collected under contracts based on the Geoscience Australia Airborne Gravity Deed [^MagDeed], although it is useful for the QC of most airborne gravity projects.

 :::{warning}
 This project is still in development.
 Bugs are likely.
-Future changes might not be backwards compatible.
+Please try it out, but as an experiment for now!
 :::

 ```{toctree}